 20. Katholieke Universiteit Leuven

-Although the institution’s main language of instruction is Dutch, it offers a wide range of degree programs taught in English, mostly at the postgraduate level, making KU Leuven one of the best English-taught universities in Europe.
+Although the institution’s main language of instruction is Dutch, it offers a wide range of English-taught programs, especially at the master’s and doctoral levels, making KU Leuven one of the strong English-taught study options in Europe.

 We hope this article on the best English-taught universities in Europe was informative and helpful.
 Make sure to also check out the Available Programs in Europe!